SmartDataAnalytics/RdfProcessingToolkit/README-NGS.md

 Named graphs can be used to denote data records, i.e. sets of triples that form a logical unit for the task at hand.

 ### Building
-NGS is part of the Sparql-Integrate build.
+NGS is part of the rdf-processing-toolkit build.
 Installing the debian package also makes the command `ngs` tool available.

-TODO Setup a bundle github release process

 ### Implementation status